Why “Should” Is a Dirty Word: Releasing Neurotypical Expectations

 Part VII: Your Brain Is Not a Problem to Fix

-Let’s say it loud for the people in the back: Your brain is not broken.
+Let's say it plainly: your brain is not broken.

 It might be wired differently than what society expects, but that doesn't make it defective.
 It makes it yours.

-“Should” is seductive.
+"Should" is seductive.
 It masquerades as discipline and growth.
-But too often, it’s a shortcut to shame, especially for neurodivergent folks who are already trying to function in a world not designed with them in mind.
+But too often, it's a shortcut to shame, especially for neurodivergent people who are already working hard to function in a world not designed with them in mind.

-Life doesn’t come with one correct operating system.
-And thank goodness for that.
+Life doesn't come with one correct operating system.
+And honestly, thank goodness for that.

 You don't have to fit into neurotypical expectations to live a rich, connected, meaningful life.
 You just have to find the rhythms that let you feel like yourself, and honor the fact that that's more than enough.